eZaKusTaMihS/Re_D4AS/README.md

 - Add more settings that can be set automatically other than manually in game

 ### Recent Updates
+#### Oct 31, 2024
+- Add auto-restart methods to solve possible crash of the game.
+- Provide a solution for being blocked from long-time plays.
+See more information about it [here](#solutions-for-swipe-verification).

 #### Oct 26, 2024
 - Add support for event type: raid
 - Voltage supplement fixed